 Some nutrients also have a Tolerable Upper Intake Level (UL) defined.
 This is the maximum amount of a nutrient that is likely to pose no risk of adverse health effects.
 Regularly consuming a nutrient above this level may result in toxicity symptoms associated with that nutrient.

 The UL for vitamin A applies to preformed vitamin A (retinol) only; vitamin A from plants sources are in the form of carotenoids (beta-carotene, alpha-carotene and beta-cryptoxanthin) and do not contribute to vitamin A toxicity.
-The UL for vitamin E, niacin, folate and magnesium apply to synthetic forms obtained from supplements and fortiﬁed foods only.
+The UL for vitamin E, niacin, folate and magnesium apply to synthetic forms from supplements and fortiﬁed foods only.

+By default, Cronometer will use the RDA or AI values to set your Daily Targets for each nutrient, as well as the ULs for the Maximum Threshold.
 These values help put your daily intake into context of the DRIs, but remember you can customize all nutrient targets in Cronometer to meet your individual needs.
 Learn how to customize your nutrient targets here.